mustafahere/mustafahere/README.md

 </div>
 <br />

-I'm [Mustafa Jawed](https://mustafaahere.web.app/), an expert full-stack developer with industry experience building web apps and mobile apps.
+I'm [Mustafa Jawed](https://mustafaahere.web.app/), an expert full-stack developer with industry experience building web and mobile apps.
 I'm ambitious, driven, and motivated with a proven record of achievement.
-I understand the importance of working to deadlines, delivering results across a variety of technical disciplines.
+I understand the importance of working to deadlines and delivering results across a variety of technical disciplines.
 I specialize in JavaScript and have professional experience in it.

 <h3>Expertise 🔥</h3>
 <p>